PlagueHO/Powershell/New-NanoServerVHD/README.md

 Creates a bootable VHD containing Windows Server Nano 2016.

 ### Overview
-Creates a bootable VHD containing Windows Server Nano 2016 using the publically available Windows Server 2016 Technical Preview 2 ISO.
+Creates a bootable VHD containing Windows Server Nano 2016 using the publicly available Windows Server 2016 Technical Preview 2 ISO.

 This script needs the Convert-WindowsImage.ps1 script to be in the same folder.
 It can be downloaded from: https://gallery.technet.microsoft.com/scriptcenter/Convert-WindowsImageps1-0fe23a8f